 Named Capinatator praetermissus, it is roughly four inches long and represents a new genus and species.
 Scientists from Yale University and the Royal Ontario Museum made the identification based on 50 specimens from the fossil-rich Burgess Shale in British Columbia.

 “This is the most significant fossil discovery of this group of animals yet made,” said Derek Briggs, Yale’s G. Evelyn Hutchinson Professor of Geology and Geophysics and curator at the Yale Peabody Museum of Natural History.
-Briggs is lead author of a study published August 3 in Current Biology about the discovery.
+Briggs is lead author of a study published on August 3 in the journal Current Biology about the discovery.

 Chaetognaths are small, swimming marine carnivores that are also known as arrow worms.
 They represent a separate, major phyla of animals.
 Capinatator is one of the largest chaetognaths known, living or fossil.
 At more than 500 million years old, Capinatator is thought to be a forerunner of the smaller chaetognaths that are abundant in today’s oceans, where they make up a large portion of the world’s plankton and the ocean food chain.